Co-design of an Enhanced Consumer Engagement Process

 Goals

-The Co-design of the Enhanced Consumer Engagement Process will look at how to capture consumer and patient perspectives earlier in the medicines listing process.
-It will focus on:
+The co-design of the enhanced process looked at how to capture consumer and patient perspectives earlier in the medicines listing process.
+It aimed to improve:

 • access to earlier information about new health technologies

-• improving understanding of consumer issues before a medicine is listed.
+• understanding of consumer issues before a medicine becomes listed.

 Status